sonic-visualiser/sonic-annotator/README.md

-To run more than one transform on the same audio files, just put more than one set of transform RDF descriptions in the same file, or give the -t option more than once with separate transform description files.
-Remember that if you want to specify more than one transform in the same file, they will need to have distinct URIs (that is, the ":transform" part of the example above, which may be any arbitrary name, must be distinct for each described transform).
+To run more than one transform on the same audio files, just put more than one set of transform RDF descriptions in the same file, or give the `-t` option more than once with separate transform description files.
+Remember that if you want to specify more than one transform in the same file, they will need to have distinct URIs (that is, the `:transform` part of the example above, which may be any arbitrary name, must be distinct for each described transform).